 Vergil growled lowly to himself.
 That his arrogant, half-witted moronic brother would bring a woman into his home at this time of the night angered Vergil.
 This was completely unacceptable behavior, though Vergil marveled that he was even surprised by Dante's actions.
 It was not like the younger twin ever consider the consequences of his choices, much less their effect on anyone else.

 Vergil moved the covers aside and stood up.
 He planned what he would say to both Dante and his female companion as he dressed.
-Locks of silvery-white hair fell into the man's eyes and he pushed it back irritably.
+Locks of silvery-white hair fell into the man's eyes and he pushed then back irritably.
 He went to the door and grabbed the knob, but paused as he heard a soft feminine moan.

 Did he really want to go out there right now?
 Of course it would be embarrassing for his brother and the woman, but it would also be uncomfortable for him.
 He didn't relish the idea of catching them in some intimate and ultimately offensive position.